 The Reign of the Righteous King

-72 1 Give the king thy judgments, O God, And thy righteousness unto the king's son.
+72 1 O God, give the king thy judgments, and thy righteousness unto the king's son.

-2 He will judge thy people with righteousness, And thy poor with justice.
-3 The mountains shall bring peace to the people, And the hills, in righteousness.
-4 He will judge the poor of the people, He will save the children of the needy, And will break in pieces the oppressor.
-5 They shall fear thee while the sun endureth, And so long as the moon, throughout all generations.
-6 He will come down like rain upon the mown grass, As showers that water the earth.
-7 In his days shall the righteous flourish, And abundance of peace, till the moon be no more.
-8 He shall have dominion also from sea to sea, And from the River unto the ends of the earth.
-9 They that dwell in the wilderness shall bow before him; And his enemies shall lick the dust.
-10 The kings of Tarshish and of the isles shall render tribute: The kings of Sheba and Seba shall offer gifts.
-11 Yea, all kings shall fall down before him; All nations shall serve him.
-12 For he will deliver the needy when he crieth, And the poor, that hath no helper.
-13 He will have pity on the poor and needy, And the souls of the needy he will save.
-14 He will redeem their soul from oppression and violence; And precious will their blood be in his sight: 15 And they shall live; and to him shall be given of the gold of Sheba: And men shall pray for him continually; They shall bless him all the day long.
-16 There shall be abundance of grain in the earth upon the top of the mountains; The fruit thereof shall shake like Lebanon: And they of the city shall flourish like grass of the earth.
-17 His name shall endure for ever; His name shall be continued as long as the sun: And men shall be blessed in him; All nations shall call him happy.
+2 He will judge thy people with righteousness, and thine afflicted with judgment.
+3 The mountains shall bring peace to the people, and the hills, by righteousness.
+4 He will do justice to the afflicted of the people; he will save the children of the needy, and will break in pieces the oppressor.
+5 They shall fear thee as long as sun and moon endure, from generation to generation.
+6 He shall come down like rain on the mown grass, as showers that water the earth.
+7 In his days shall the righteous flourish, and abundance of peace till the moon be no more.
+8 And he shall have dominion from sea to sea, and from the river unto the ends of the earth.
+9 The dwellers in the desert shall bow before him, and his enemies shall lick the dust.
+10 The kings of Tarshish and of the isles shall render presents; the kings of Sheba and Seba shall offer tribute: 11 Yea, all kings shall bow down before him; all nations shall serve him.
+12 For he will deliver the needy who crieth, and the afflicted, who hath no helper; 13 He will have compassion on the poor and needy, and will save the souls of the needy: 14 He will redeem their souls from oppression and violence, and precious shall their blood be in his sight.
+15 And he shall live; and to him shall be given of the gold of Sheba; and prayer shall be made for him continually: all the day shall he be blessed.
+16 There shall be abundance of corn in the earth, upon the top of the mountains; the fruit thereof shall shake like Lebanon; and they of the city shall bloom like the herb of the earth.
+17 His name shall endure for ever; his name shall be continued as long as the sun: and [men] shall bless themselves in him; all nations shall call him blessed.

-18 Blessed be Jehovah God, the God of Israel, Who only doeth wondrous things: 19 And blessed be his glorious name for ever; And let the whole earth be filled with his glory.
+18 Blessed be Jehovah Elohim, the God of Israel, who alone doeth wondrous things!
+19 And blessed be his glorious name for ever! and let the whole earth be filled with his glory!
 Amen, and Amen.
 20 The prayers of David the son of Jesse are ended.

 The Fate of the Wicked

-73 1 Surely God is good to Israel, [Even] to such as are pure in heart.
-2 But as for me, my feet were almost gone; My steps had well nigh slipped.
-3 For I was envious at the arrogant, When I saw the prosperity of the wicked.
-4 For there are no pangs in their death; But their strength is firm.
-5 They are not in trouble as [other] men; Neither are they plagued like [other] men.
-6 Therefore pride is as a chain about their neck; Violence covereth them as a garment.
-7 Their eyes stand out with fatness: They have more than heart could wish.
-8 They scoff, and in wickedness utter oppression: They speak loftily.
-9 They have set their mouth in the heavens, And their tongue walketh through the earth.
-10 Therefore his people return hither: And waters of a full [cup] are drained by them.
-11 And they say, How doth God know?
-And is there knowledge in the Most High?
-12 Behold, these are the wicked; And, being alway at ease, they increase in riches.
-13 Surely in vain have I cleansed my heart, And washed my hands in innocency; 14 For all the day long have I been plagued, And chastened every morning.
+73 1 Truly God is good to Israel, to such as are of a pure heart.
+2 But as for me, my feet were almost gone, my steps had well nigh slipped; 3 For I was envious at the arrogant, seeing the prosperity of the wicked.
+4 For they have no pangs in their death, and their body is well nourished; 5 They have not the hardships of mankind, neither are they plagued like [other] men: 6 Therefore pride encompasseth them as a neck-chain, violence covereth them [as] a garment; 7 Their eyes stand out from fatness, they exceed the imaginations of their heart: 8 They mock and speak wickedly of oppression, they speak loftily: 9 They set their mouth in the heavens, and their tongue walketh through the earth.
+10 Therefore his people turn hither, and waters in fulness are wrung out to them.
+11 And they say, How can God know, and is there knowledge in the Most High?
+12 Behold, these are the wicked, and they prosper in the world: they heap up riches.
+13 Truly have I purified my heart in vain, and washed my hands in innocency: 14 For all the day have I been plagued, and chastened every morning.

-15 If I had said, I will speak thus; Behold, I had dealt treacherously with the generation of thy children.
-16 When I thought how I might know this, It was too painful for me; 17 Until I went into the sanctuary of God, And considered their latter end.
-18 Surely thou settest them in slippery places: Thou castest them down to destruction.
-19 How are they become a desolation in a moment!
-They are utterly consumed with terrors.
-20 As a dream when one awaketh, So, O Lord, when thou awakest, thou wilt despise their image.
+15 If I said, I will speak thus, behold, I should be faithless to the generation of thy children.
+16 When I thought to be able to know this, it was a grievous task in mine eyes; 17 Until I went into the sanctuaries of God; [then] understood I their end.
+18 Truly thou settest them in slippery places, thou castest them down in ruins.
+19 How are they suddenly made desolate! they pass away, consumed with terrors.
+20 As a dream, when one awaketh, wilt thou, Lord, on arising despise their image.

-21 For my soul was grieved, And I was pricked in my heart: 22 So brutish was I, and ignorant; I was [as] a beast before thee.
-23 Nevertheless I am continually with thee: Thou hast holden my right hand.
-24 Thou wilt guide me with thy counsel, And afterward receive me to glory.
-25 Whom have I in heaven [but thee]?
-And there is none upon earth that I desire besides thee.
-26 My flesh and my heart faileth; [But] God is the strength of my heart and my portion for ever.
-27 For, lo, they that are far from thee shall perish: Thou hast destroyed all them that play the harlot, [departing] from thee.
-28 But it is good for me to draw near unto God: I have made the Lord Jehovah my refuge, That I may tell of all thy works.
+21 When my heart was in a ferment, and I was pricked in my reins, 22 Then I was brutish and knew nothing; I was [as] a beast with thee.
+23 Nevertheless I am continually with thee: thou hast holden my right hand; 24 Thou wilt guide me by thy counsel, and after the glory, thou wilt receive me.
+25 Whom have I in the heavens? and there is none upon earth I desire beside thee.
+26 My flesh and my heart faileth: God is the rock of my heart and my portion for ever.
+27 For behold, they that are far from thee shall perish; thou destroyest every one that goeth a whoring from thee.
+28 But as for me, it is good for me to draw near to God: I have put my trust in the Lord Jehovah, that I may declare all thy works.

 God's Election of Israel

-9 1 I say the truth in Christ, I lie not, my conscience bearing witness with me in the Holy Spirit, 2 that I have great sorrow and unceasing pain in my heart.
-3 For I could wish that I myself were anathema from Christ for my brethren's sake, my kinsmen according to the flesh: 4 who are Israelites; whose is the adoption, and the glory, and the covenants, and the giving of the law, and the service [of God], and the promises; 5 whose are the fathers, and of whom is Christ as concerning the flesh, who is over all, God blessed for ever.
+9 1 I say [the] truth in Christ, I lie not, my conscience bearing witness with me in [the] Holy Spirit, 2 that I have great grief and uninterrupted pain in my heart, 3 for I have wished, I myself, to be a curse from the Christ for my brethren, my kinsmen, according to flesh; 4 who are Israelites; whose [is] the adoption, and the glory, and the covenants, and the law-giving, and the service, and the promises; 5 whose [are] the fathers; and of whom, as according to flesh, [is] the Christ, who is over all, God blessed for ever.
 Amen.

-6 But [it is] not as though the word of God hath come to nought.
-For they are not all Israel, that are of Israel: 7 neither, because they are Abraham's seed, are they all children: but, In Isaac shall thy seed be called.
-8 That is, it is not the children of the flesh that are children of God; but the children of the promise are reckoned for a seed.
-9 For this is a word of promise, According to this season will I come, and Sarah shall have a son.
-10 And not only so; but Rebecca also having conceived by one, [even] by our father Isaac— 11 for [the children] being not yet born, neither having done anything good or bad, that the purpose of God according to election might stand, not of works, but of him that calleth, 12 it was said unto her, The elder shall serve the younger.
-13 Even as it is written, Jacob I loved, but Esau I hated.
+6 Not however as though the word of God had failed; for not all [are] Israel which [are] of Israel; 7 nor because they are seed of Abraham [are] all children: but, In Isaac shall a seed be called to thee.
+8 That is, [they that are] the children of the flesh, these [are] not the children of God; but the children of the promise are reckoned as seed.
+9 For this word [is] of promise, According to this time I will come, and there shall be a son to Sarah.
+10 And not only [that], but Rebecca having conceived by one, Isaac our father, 11 [the children] indeed being not yet born, or having done anything good or worthless (that the purpose of God according to election might abide, not of works, but of him that calls), 12 it was said to her, The greater shall serve the less: 13 according as it is written, I have loved Jacob, and I have hated Esau.